 FSH Society research and fellowship grant awards provide vital startup funding for investigators in FSHD and research projects on FSHD.
 The fellowship program allows innovative and entrepreneurial research to develop and ultimately attract funding from large funding sources such as the US National Institutes of Health (NIH).
 Without the FSH Society research and fellowships program, many key initiatives in FSHD research might never have had the chance to begin.
 Well over 300 peer-reviewed papers have been published by FSH Society-funded researchers.

-The FSH Society convenes an annual International Research Connect Conference to review progress towards scientific goals and set research priorities for the coming year.
+The FSH Society convenes the annual FSHD International Research Connect Congress to review progress towards scientific goals and set research priorities for the coming year.

 General areas of interest include—tissue, cell and molecular biology studies of FSHD, the development of animal models for FSHD, biomarkers and outcomes measurements and clinical trials readiness.
 Proposals are sought for research that helps with understanding of the genetic, pathophysiological, neuromuscular and developmental mechanisms of the disease.
 Further, there is interest in the development of cell, small-molecule and gene therapy, genomic engineering technologies and other therapeutic programs that may arise from that understanding.